WerWolv/ImHex/README.md

 ## Pattern Language

 The custom C-like Pattern Language developed and used by ImHex is easy to read, understand and learn.
-A guide with all features of the langauge can be found [in the wiki](https://github.com/WerWolv/ImHex/wiki/Pattern-Language-Guide) or a simpler version in ImHex under `Help -> Pattern Language Cheat Sheet`
+A guide with all features of the language can be found [in the wiki](https://github.com/WerWolv/ImHex/wiki/Pattern-Language-Guide) or a simpler version in ImHex under `Help -> Pattern Language Cheat Sheet`

 ## Additional Files